-The Town operates a community water supply system that supplies drinking water to approximately 63,000 residents located within Douglas County, Colorado.
-The Town obtains their drinking water from multiple sources including fifty-four Denver Basin wells, thirteen alluvial wells and one surface water intake located on East Plum Creek.
-Deep groundwater is treated to remove iron and manganese at one of four groundwater filtration plants while alluvial well water and surface water is treated at the Plum Creek Water Purification Facility located near the center of town using a robust treatment system that includes flocculation, sedimentation, greensand filtration, membrane filtration and disinfection using chlorine/chloramine.
+The Town operates a community water supply system that supplies drinking water to approximately 80,000 residents located within Douglas County, Colorado.
+The Town obtains their drinking water from multiple sources including sixty-one Denver Basin wells, fourteen alluvial wells and two surface water intakes: one located on East Plum Creek and one located on the main stem of Plum Creek just north of Sedalia.
+Deep groundwater is treated to remove iron and manganese at one of four groundwater filtration plants while alluvial well water and surface water is treated at the Plum Creek Water Purification Facility located near the center of town using a robust treatment system that includes preozonation, aeration, flocculation, sedimentation, biologically active carbon filtration, membrane filtration, advanced oxidation, and disinfection using ultraviolet (UV) light and chlorination/chloramination.
 Water is distributed through a network of transmission and distribution piping, and stored in fourteen water tanks located throughout town.